mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### `connection_keepalive`

 Send keepalive pings to backend servers.
-This feature was introduced in MaxScale 2.2.0 and is disabled by default.
+This feature was introduced in MaxScale 2.2.0.
+The default value is 300 seconds starting with 2.3.2 and for older versions the feature was disabled by default.

 The parameter value is the interval in seconds between each keepalive ping.
 A keepalive ping will be sent to a backend server if the connection is idle and it